 Make sure you subscribe to our YouTube channel, follow us on Instagram, Facebook and coming soon to TikTok.

 We would love to here from you.
 So if your interested in adopting a cat or have any comments or questions just give us a shout out.

-Another priority is raising funds for operational cost to cover everyday supplies, veterinary care, and food.
-Some of our other needs include a cargo van for transporting rescues and a trailer to haul hay.
+Our main priority is raising funds for operational cost to cover everyday supplies, veterinary care, and food to be able to save more lives.

 We will specialize in raccoon and opossum rescue since there is shortage of licensed wildlife rehabers that take them here in Southeastern Michigan.
-I am scheduled to take the next wildlife reheb class this fall, which is one of the requirements.
 I have 3 great longtime licensed wildlife rehabers as mentors.
 One of which that I volunteer with.

 So set back while we share our journey and moments from a bunch of retired goats and rescued cats that enlighten our lives.